Musical creativity still flows

 Listen to the extraordinary depth of "Bendin' The Rules," which tells the tale of a struggling family desperately trying to provide medical attention to its ailing son, and follow the cinematic images of the epic "Song For A River," and you once again will be reminded of its greatness.

 "River Songs," 10 years later, remains a mini-masterpiece, and though the band has since recorded several more outstanding albums, it remains monumental not only because of its quality but because of its importance.
-Though The Badlees time with Polydor was turbulent and ultimately disappointing, it did open at least a few musical doors not only for their career but for dozens of other area bands who now present their art with confidence and whose art is now given a fair listen.
+Though The Badlees time with Polydor was turbulent and ultimately - due to the Polygram/Seagrams sale - disappointing, it did open at least a few musical doors not only for their career but for dozens of other area bands who now present their art with confidence and whose art is now given a fair listen.
 Because of "River Songs" we know bands from our home region can make a record just as good if not better than any we've heard.